elbombardi/shellgpt/README.md

 # ShellGPT
-A tool that leverage ChatGPT, to convert a human language sentence into a linux shell command.
+A demo that shows how leverage ChatGPT, to convert a human language sentence into a linux shell command.

-With this, no more need to remember the linux command :)
+With this, I don't need to remember linux commands anymore :)

 ## install
 ```